SeanAsan/RE4CharacterAPI/README.md

 - PostMan - What we will be using to test the API and its endpoints.

 # Installation
-1. Download the SQL script provided in the respository and add it to your MySQL Workbench.
+1. Download or clone the repository using git and run the API.
-2. Download and open the C# API project and run it.
+2. Add the SQL script provided in the respository to your MySQL Workbench.
 3. Open PostMan and use the API References below.

 # Tables

 **Characters**